How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 1. Optimize Your Audio for Transcription

-• Use a quality microphone (even smartphone earbuds are better than camera mics)
+• Use a good mic (even smartphone earbuds beat camera mics)

 2. Subtitle Formatting Standards